About the Council

 The Council will help guide the college community through a process of education, understanding, and discovery; application of action items and best practices; and how DEI can become fully integrated in the daily work and life of MxCC.

-- Sharale Mathis, Dean of Academic Affairs & Student Affairs
+Donna Bontatibus, Interim Associate Dean of Academic and Student Affairs

 Subcommittees: The Council is empowered to create subcommittees of its own members.
 It may invite other members of the MxCC community to participate, provided the Council informs the Executive Council as a matter of courtesy and so that they may be recognized for their service.